Motoki878/Kaji_EICont/README.md

 ----------------
 # Outputs

-          te-result : TE values at the peak delay sltecpp   : SLTE values (with delay)
-          all_te    : TE values (with delay)
-          delayindex: The delays when TE showed the peak ci_result : CI (Coincidence Index) values
-      te_result_all : TE values in five miliseconds after their peakpoints
+          TEdelays   : TE (Transfer Entropy) values depending with delay (1-30ms) between a spike of pre-synaptic neuron and spikes of post-synaptic neurons.
+          SLTEdelays : SLTE (Sorted Local Transfer Entropy) values depending with delay (1-30ms) between a spike of pre-synaptic neuron and spikes of post-synaptic neurons. peakTE     : TE (Transfer Entropy) values at the peak  (maximum) point of the previously given variable, TEdelays. delayindex : The bin index at the delay when TE showed the peak (maximum) value. ci_result  : CI (Coincidence Index) values calculated from the TEdelays. peakTE_all : TE values only within five bins after their peak points.
 -----------------
 # Reference
    If you use this code, cite this following article:

    Kajiwara, M., Nomura, R., Goetze, F., Akutsu, T., & Shimono, M. (2020).
-Inhibitory neurons are a Central Controlling regulator in the effective cortical microconnectome. bioRxiv.
+Inhibitory neurons are a Central Controlling regulator in the effective cortical microconnectome. under review.